Invariance and naturality of knot lattice homology and homotopy: Links of Singularity and Generalized Algebraic Links

-\begin{proposition} One can get from \(\Delta\) to \(\Gamma\) by \begin{enumerate} \item Collapsing the path from the unweighted vertex to the first vertex \(v\), which either has degree greater than 2 or is not represented by a sphere.
+\begin{proposition} One can get from \(\Delta\) to \(\Gamma\) by \begin{enumerate} \item Collapsing the path from a unweighted vertex \(v_0\) of degree one to the first weighted vertex \(v\) (depicted here with weighte \(e\)), which either has degree greater than 2 or is not represented by a sphere.
 This leaves \(v\) as an unweighted vertex representing a surface with boundary and no meridinal data.

 \item If a component of \(\Delta\) looks like

 where \(b\geq 0\) and \(c\geq 1\), then the corresponding component of \(\Gamma\) looks like

 \item Any components of \(\Delta\) that look like